Polanco, Pirates beat Padres 5-4 for 8th win in 9 games

 Matt Strahm (0-1) took the loss.

+"He did everything he had to do to get the groundball to get out of that inning," San Diego manager Andy Green.
+"We didn't make the play for him there."

-Both starters were chased in the fifth inning as both Padres rookie left-hander Eric Lauer and Chad Kuhl allowed four runs and six hits.
+Both starters were chased in the fifth inning as Padres rookie left-hander Eric Lauer and Chad Kuhl allowed four runs and six hits each.

+"I had some trouble pitching out of the stretch and that hurt me," Kuhl said.

 The Pirates tied the score at 4 on Bell's RBI single in the fifth.
 Hosmer hit a two-run double in the top of the inning.